 The summer lockdown has resulted in Brits clamouring for bathroom and kitchen projects post-lockdown, with 1.8million consumers starting new...

-How to start a business in the trades post-lockdown
+Read more: How to start a trade business

 Describe your trade business, its legal structure, location, and history.
 Identify your target market and highlight any unique selling points that differentiate you from competitors.
 Discuss your long-term vision and mission statement.

 Conduct thorough market research to understand your industry, target audience, and competitors.
 Analyse market trends, customer preferences, and purchasing behaviour.
 Identify the size of your target market, potential growth opportunities, and any challenges you may face.

 Services and Products:

 Detail the range of services or products you offer as a tradesperson.
 Explain the value they provide to customers and how they meet their needs.
 Emphasise any specialised skills or certifications that set you apart from competitors.

 Outline your marketing and sales tactics to attract and retain customers.
 Identify your target audience and the channels you will use to reach them effectively.
 Develop a pricing strategy and outline your sales approach.
 Consider online platforms, social media, referrals, and partnerships as potential marketing tools.